Landfill: Microbial topics

 The status of a landfill's microbial community may determine its digestive efficiency.

 Bacteria that digest plastic have been found in landfills.

 Alternatives

 In addition to waste reduction and recycling strategies, there are various alternatives to landfills, including waste-to-energy incineration, anaerobic digestion, composting, mechanical biological treatment, pyrolysis and plasma arc gasification.
 Depending on local economics and incentives, these can be made more financially attractive than landfills.

 The goal of the zero waste concept is to minimize landfill volume.

 Restrictions

 Countries including Germany, Austria, Sweden, Denmark, Belgium, the Netherlands, and Switzerland, have banned the disposal of untreated waste in landfills.
-In these countries, only certain hazardous wastes, fly ashes from incineration or the stabilized output of mechanical biological treatment plants may still be deposited.